Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental prospects and Motivation

+Similar platforms have been theoretically proposed only with complex laser-dressing schemes of Rydberg atoms~\cite{glaetzle2015}, diatomic molecules with $^2\Sigma_{1/2}$ electronic ground state~\cite{Micheli2006atf} or with symmetric top molecules~\cite{Wall2013Nov, Wall2015Feb} (such as methyl fluoride CH$_3$F or hydroxyl radical OH).
+In the last case, the OPS consists of neighboring opposite parity rotational levels that can be brought to degeneracy via a linear Stark effect~\cite{Wall2015Feb}, provided that the molecule has a non-zero projection of the rotational angular momenta on the symmetry axis.
+However, the resulting DDI interaction is solely an eDDI.
+In contrast, the additional mDDI in our system adds another degree of freedom to tune the spin rates of the model.
+The aforementioned systems still have to be brought to quantum degeneracy in order to realize their full scientific and technological potential~\cite{Vilas2022, Hallas2022}.

-In general the XYZ spin model in 2D is very computationally intensive to simulate for large systems.
-In the limiting case of 1D the predicted phase diagram is already extremely rich \cite{Fernanda2013} containing a gapless floating phase non-existent for the symmetric XXZ spin model.
-The transitions to this phase are also intriguing, including a BKT transition to antiferromagnetic (AFM) phase on one side and a commensurate-incommensurate I-IC \cite{Bak1982} transition to a spin-flip phase on the other.
-The width of this phase is proportional exactly to the asymmetry in the X and Y rates \cite{Fernanda2013}.
-In 2D, a classical Monte Carlo simulation of few lattice sites of the XYZ model with added Dzyaloshinskii-Moriya interaction reveals a rich interplay between magnetic orders and spin spiral orders \cite{Gong2015}.
+In general, the $XYZ$ spin model in 2D is computationally very intensive to simulate for large systems.
+In the limiting case of 1D the predicted phase diagram is already extremely rich~\cite{Fernanda2013} containing a gapless floating phase non-existent for the symmetric $XXZ$ spin model.
+The transitions to this phase are also intriguing, including a BKT transition to an antiferromagnetic (AFM) phase on one side and a commensurate-incommensurate transition to a spin-flip phase on the other~\cite{Bak1982}.
+The width of this phase is proportional to the asymmetry in the $X$ and $Y$ rates~\cite{Fernanda2013}.
+In 2D, a classical Monte Carlo simulation of few lattice sites of the $XYZ$ model with added Dzyaloshinskii-Moriya interaction reveals a rich interplay between magnetic orders and spin spiral orders~\cite{Gong2015}.